souzainf3/RNLoadingButton-Swift/README.md

 1. Add a pod entry for RNActivityView to your Podfile `pod 'RNLoadingButton-Swift'`
 2. Install the pod(s) by running `pod install`.

+#### Swift Package Manager (SPM)
+1. Open Swift Package Manager, copy `https://github.com/Alamofire/Alamofire.git` to the search bar
+2. For version, you may use tags or master branch.

 #### Manually

 1. Drag RNLoadingButton.swift to your project